History of Phuket: French expedition to Phuket (1689)

 After five-month-long siege, Phetracha reached an agreement with Desfarges in November 1688, allowing Desfarges to peacefully evacuate his French troops out of from Siam.
 The French and the Siamese exchanged hostages to enforce agreement terms.
-Leaving Siam with three Siamese noblemen hostages in November 1688, Desfarges and his French crew crossed the Indian Ocean and reached Pondicherry in January 1689.
+Leaving Siam with three Siamese noblemen hostages in November 1688, Desfarges and his French crew crossed the Bay of Bengal and reached Pondicherry in January 1689.
 A council of civil and military authorities was held at Pondicherry, which was then under François Martin the Governor-General of French Pondicherry.
 The French decided to seize Phuket as the leverage against the new regime of Phetracha.
-Desfarges led his remaining French forces of 330 men to sail from Pondicherry, again crossing the Indian Ocean, arriving in Phuket in April 1689.
+Desfarges led his remaining French forces of 330 men to sail from Pondicherry, again crossing the Bay of Bengal, arriving in Phuket in April 1689.
 Desfarges anchored at the harbor, still holding three Siamese hostages, sending a letter to Kosa Pan the Phrakhlang or the Siamese Minister of Trade and Foreign Affairs, laying out his conditions, calling for repatriation of remaining French captives in Siam and return of French properties.
 This conditions fell on deaf ears of the new Siamese king Phetracha, who ignored Desfarges' pleas and instead ordered Siamese authorities in Phuket not to provide any provisions or water to Desfarges, pressuring the French to leave Phuket.